How can I recover data from a computer with a failed OS?

 Hint: More information about configuring the scan can be found in the instruction on scanning a drive with UFS Explorer.

-Examine the file system reconstructed by the application: you may sort the files by name, date, type, employ quick or advanced search and preview images, videos, audio files or PDF documents.
+Examine the file system reconstructed by the application.
+Provided that the indication of file’s status is activated, they will be listed with circular icons that refer to their integrity: a green icon is used for "good" files with a valid header; a red icon corresponds to "bad" (zeroed) files; a gray icon may indicate a partly damaged file or a specific file format whose validity couldn’t be verified.
+The red color of names helps to distinguish between the recovered deleted folders/files and the available data.
+You may also sort the elements by name, date, size, employ quick or advanced search and preview images, videos, audio files or PDF documents.
 After that, click "Define selection" and choose the items to be saved by checking them off.

 Pick out a destination folder for the obtained data in the opened dialog.